 MOST POWERFUL WAYS TO HELP

 Our voices can't be ignored if enough of us speak up.
-This is why Emailing/writing your town/city about the solution to light pollution, calling or just dropping by their office and spreading the word to them and others about amber dark-sky lighting are the two most powerful things we can do to reduce and stop light pollution from spreading, and it will work if enough of us do it.
+This is why Emailing/writing your town/city about the solution to light pollution, calling or just dropping by their office and spreading the word to them and others about amber dark-sky lighting are the two most powerful things we can do to reduce and stop light pollution from spreading, and it will work if enough of us do it—and do it effectively.

 In the meantime, please consider becoming a member and supporting the International Dark-Sky Association (IDA), who works tirelessly for dark skies and establishing and protecting dark sky places.
 You can also help start (and sign!) light pollution petitions, share outreach photos online about dark-sky lighting, help pass a lighting ordinance in your town (see below), and of course, use dark-sky lighting! :)